ZhangWei-KUMO/ropsten-application/README.md

 ## Preparation

 Enter into Alchemy Website and register your account,once you've created an Alchemy account, you can genarate an API key by creating a app project.
 Nagative to your website console page, click on `CREATE APP` buttion to create application.
-After